Backpacking Baffin Island Part 2: The Day We Crossed the Arctic Circle

 We’d heard from a small group we crossed paths with (rare for Auyuittuq) that the Thor emergency shelter can be brutally windy, so we kept an eye out for a better spot.

 The next couple of days had us retracing our steps back through Akshayuk Pass toward Pangnirtung Fjord.
-We camped high above Crater Lake on a grassy bench — one of the few places that actually blocks the wind — and the following night we spent our final night at Ulu.
+We camped high above Crater Lake on a grassy bench — one of the few places that actually blocks the wind.
+The following night, we spent our final night at Ulu.
 Over veggie butter chicken, naan, and hot tea, we replayed everything we’d just experienced.

 Did we really just backpack across Baffin Island?